The Complete Guide to Magnus-Effect Wind Turbines

 Useful magnitude: L′ ≈ 2 π ρ V R² ω

-Here’s a simple mental picture to help: Wind blows left to right.
+Here is a simple way to visualize it: the wind blows from left to right.
 The cylinder spins.
-If rotation is clockwise: the top moves with the wind → speed ↑ → pressure ↓.
-The bottom moves against the wind → speed ↓ → pressure ↑.
-That pressure difference creates a lateral force pointing up.
-Reverse the rotation (counterclockwise) and the pattern flips, so the force points down.
+If the rotation is clockwise, the top moves with the wind, which increases speed and lowers pressure.
+The bottom moves against the wind, which decreases speed and raises pressure.
+That difference in pressure creates a lateral force pointing upward.
+Reverse the rotation (counterclockwise) and the situation flips, so the force points downward instead.

-Think soccer and tennis.
-A curled shot or a topspin makes the ball swerve because a lateral force acts during flight.
-Not magic: the spin alters the flow and creates that force.
-A Magnus wind turbine uses the same idea but in a controlled way: we impose cylinder or sail rotation to generate the desired force and then convert it into torque on the shaft to make electricity.
+Think soccer or tennis.
+A curled shot or a topspin makes the ball swerve because a lateral force acts on it during flight.
+It is not magic.
+The spin alters the airflow and generates that force.
+A Magnus wind turbine uses the same principle in a controlled way: we deliberately impose rotation on a cylinder or sail to create the desired force, and then convert it into torque on the shaft to produce electricity.

 On the Water: Cousteau, the Turbosail, and Flettner Rotors

-Marine applications of the Magnus effect and its derivatives are among the most spectacular.
+Marine applications of the Magnus effect and its variations are among the most spectacular.
 In the 1920s, German engineer Anton Flettner tested two tall rotating cylinders on his ship, the Buckau.
-Spinning, these rotors produced lateral lift from the Magnus effect that could propel the vessel.
+When spinning, these rotors produced lateral lift from the Magnus effect that could propel the vessel.
 It was the first full-scale demonstration of the principle at sea.

-More than sixty years later, Jacques-Yves Cousteau — famed explorer, filmmaker, and ocean advocate — revived the concept, but transformed it to create the turbosail.
+More than sixty years later, Jacques-Yves Cousteau, the famed explorer, filmmaker, and ocean advocate, revived the concept but transformed it into something new: the turbosail.

-Heads-up: Contrary to what some weak blog posts suggest, a turbosail is only inspired by the Magnus effect.
-It does not use it in the strict sense because there is no spinning cylinder.
-It’s a thick, ovoid sail extended by a movable flap that shapes an intrados and an extrados, exactly like an airplane wing.
-To work efficiently, the sail must be oriented to the wind just like a conventional sail.
+Important note: contrary to what some poorly researched blog posts claim, a turbosail is only inspired by the Magnus effect.
+It does not rely on it in the strict sense because there is no spinning cylinder involved.
+Instead, it is a thick, ovoid sail extended by a movable flap that shapes an intrados and an extrados, exactly like an airplane wing.
+For efficient operation, the sail must be oriented to the wind just like a conventional sail.

-What makes it special?
-The turbosail’s thick profile would normally trigger draggy turbulence on the extrados side.
-To prevent that, Cousteau integrated internal suction: by drawing air at the right spot, the flow stays “attached” to the profile and lift increases dramatically.
-That’s why it is called a suction profile.
+What makes it special is the way Cousteau solved the drag problem.
+A thick profile would normally cause heavy turbulence on the extrados side.
+To avoid that, Cousteau integrated internal suction: by drawing air at the right spot, the airflow stays attached to the profile and lift increases dramatically.
+This is why it is called a suction profile.
 Cousteau’s emblematic vessel, the Alcyone, launched in 1985, carried two such turbosails.
-Tests showed fuel savings topping 30% in favorable conditions, an impressive result for the time.
+Tests showed fuel savings of more than 30% in favorable conditions, which was impressive for that period.

-The concept didn’t end with the Alcyone.
-Follow-on projects planned to equip other vessels like the Calypso II, though those remained on paper.
-More recently, commercial ships have revived the idea: in 2020, the Dutch cargo ship Ankie received two turbosails to cut fuel consumption.
+The story did not end with the Alcyone.
+Follow-up projects aimed to equip other vessels such as the Calypso II, though they remained on paper.
+More recently, commercial ships have brought the idea back.
+In 2020, the Dutch cargo ship Ankie was fitted with two turbosails to reduce fuel consumption.

-In short: a Flettner rotor uses a spinning cylinder to exploit the Magnus effect directly, while Cousteau’s turbosail is an inspired adaptation that generates lift with a suction-augmented airfoil.
-Both aim to reduce fossil fuel use and harness the wind for propulsion.
+In summary: a Flettner rotor relies directly on a spinning cylinder to exploit the Magnus effect, while Cousteau’s turbosail is an inspired adaptation that generates lift using a suction-augmented airfoil.
+Both approaches share the same goal of reducing fossil fuel use and harnessing wind power for propulsion.

 Other Applications of the Magnus Effect